Nevill Coghill (VC)

-Nevill Josiah Aylmer Coghill VC (25 January 1852 – 22 January 1879) was an Irish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Nevill Josiah Aylmer Coghill VC (25 January 1852 – 22 January 1879) was an Irish officer in the British Army and recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Family and early life

-Born in Drumcondra, Dublin, Coghill was the eldest son of Sir John Joscelyn Coghill (1826–1905), 4th Baronet, JP, DL, of Drumcondra, County Dublin (see Coghill baronets), and his wife, the Hon.
+Born in Drumcondra, Dublin at Belvidere House, Coghill was the eldest son of Sir John Joscelyn Coghill (1826–1905), 4th Baronet, JP, DL, of Drumcondra, County Dublin (see Coghill baronets), and his wife, the Hon.
 Katherine Frances Plunket, daughter of John Plunket, 3rd Baron Plunket.
 He was a nephew of David Plunket, 1st Baron Rathmore and William Plunket, 4th Baron Plunket.
-The painter Sir Egerton Coghill, 5th Baronet (who had a son also called Nevill named in his honour) was his younger brother.
+The painter Sir Egerton Coghill, 5th Baronet was his younger brother and he named his son, Nevill Coghill in his honour.
+Coghill's nephew became a literary scholar and a member of the Inklings with C. S. Lewis and J. R. R. Tolkien.

 Coghill was educated at Haileybury College from 1865 to 1869.
 In 1876 he set sail with the 24th Regiment of Foot to Cape.

 Battle of Isandlwana

-Coghill was twenty-six years old and a lieutenant in the 1st Battalion, 24th Regiment of Foot (later The South Wales Borderers), British Army, during the Zulu War, when the following deed took place for which he was awarded the VC.
+Coghill was twenty-six years old and a lieutenant in the 1st Battalion, 24th Regiment of Foot (2nd Warwickshires), British Army, during the Anglo-Zulu War, when the following deed took place for which he was awarded the VC.
 He was an orderly officer to Colonel R. T. Glyn, who regarded him as his favourite officer and the son he never had.

-On 22 January 1879, after the disaster of the Battle of Isandhlwana, South Africa, Lieutenant Coghill joined Lieutenant Teignmouth Melvill who was trying to save the Queen's Colour of the Regiment.
+On 22 January 1879, after the disaster of the Battle of Isandlwana, South Africa, Lieutenant Coghill joined Lieutenant Teignmouth Melvill who was trying to save the Queen's Colour of the Regiment.
 They were pursued by Zulu warriors, and while crossing the swollen River Buffalo, Lieutenant Coghill (despite his injured knee) went to the rescue of his brother officer, who had lost his horse and was in great danger.
 Although Coghill's horse was shot by a Zulu warrior, the valiant soldier swam on to rescue Melvill.
 After some time, the Colour was swept from their grasp and floated down the bank.
 After reaching the bank, the two men were eventually overtaken by the Zulu warriors and, following a short struggle, both were killed.
 Lieutenant Walter Higginson, who was persuaded to escape, heard and witnessed their final actions when they fought to the last.
 The Colour was retrieved from the river ten days later by a mounted party under Major Wilsone Black.